hf/immu/README.md

 `@Required` is for properties only.
 If a property is annotated with `@Required` it will have to be provided in builders and constructors.
-For declared types (things that are objects, basically) this means that they must not be `null`.
-For primitive types, it only applies for builders: you will have to provide a value in the builder creator.
+For declared types (things that are objects, basically) this means that they must not be `null`, for primitive types (`int`, `byte`, ...) this means that they will have to be provided at least once before building.

 That's basically it.
 No bullshit.